 Examples of Wrongful Death Accidents

-Any accident may qualify for a wrongful death settlement if they contain the elements of negligence.
-The plaintiff must show how the other side was careless and caused the victim’s injuries.
+Any accident may qualify for a wrongful death settlement if it contains the elements of negligence.
+An experienced wrongful death attorney will support the plaintiff in showing how someone else's negligence caused the victim's injuries.

 Many accidents fall under the category of wrongful death.
-Examples include:
+You may be able to file a wrongful death claim under the following circumstances:

-- Falls.
-A person could fall from a great height and severely injure themselves.
+A person could slip or fall from a great height and become severely injured.
 Alternatively, the victim slipped and sustained a fatal brain injury.
-Regardless of the location, the law may entitle the family to compensation.
+Regardless of the location, the law may entitle the family of the deceased person to compensation after a fatal slip and fall accident.

-- Truck accidents.
 Injuries are more likely to be severe or fatal due to the size of a semi-trailer.
-Fatal crashes have decreased by 4 percent in recent years.
+Fatal truck crashes have decreased by 4 percent in recent years.
 The truck driver, employer, or manufacturer could have acted negligently.

 Regardless of what caused the wrongful death, you could have the right to seek justice.
-Our lawyers can take over the case and fight for your right to compensation.
+Our Florida wrongful death attorneys can take over the case and fight for your right to compensation.

 Evidence in a Wrongful Death Lawsuit